The Supersuckers: History

-The Supersuckers were formed in late 1988 as The Black Supersuckers in Tucson, Arizona, first playing traditional punk rock.
-The original line-up was Edward "Eddie Spaghetti" Daly on bass, Dan "Thunder" Bolton and Ron "Rontrose" Heathman on guitars, Dan Siegal (who later used the stage name Dancing Eagle) on drums, and Eric Martin on vocals.
+The Supersuckers formed in 1988 as The Black Supersuckers in Tucson, Arizona, first playing traditional punk rock.
+The original lineup was Edward "Eddie Spaghetti" Daly on bass, Dan "Thunder" Bolton and Ron "Rontrose" Heathman on guitars, Dan Siegel (who later used the stage name Dancing Eagle) on drums, and Eric Martin on vocals.
 All had been high school friends in Tucson.
-In 1989, they moved to Seattle, Washington due to limited interest in their hometown scene.
-Martin then left the band, and Eddie Spaghetti took over on vocals.
+In 1989, they moved to Seattle, Washington, because a friend told them it had a ton of clubs to play and leather jackets could be worn in the summer.
+Martin left the band a year later and returned to Tucson, and Eddie Spaghetti took over on vocals.
 They recorded numerous singles and cover songs for various small labels before being signed to Sub Pop.
 Their early recordings are compiled on the 1992 release The Songs All Sound the Same.
 Their first album with Sub Pop, The Smoke of Hell, was released in 1992, featuring a cover by graphic artist Dan Clowes.

-In 1995, guitarist Heathman temporarily left the band and was replaced by Rick Sims, formerly of the Didjits (and later the Gaza Strippers), for the recording of their third album, The Sacrilicious Sounds of the Supersuckers, which was produced by Paul Leary.
+In 1995, Heathman temporarily left the band and was replaced by Rick Sims, formerly of the Didjits (and later the Gaza Strippers), for the recording of their third album, The Sacrilicious Sounds of the Supersuckers, which was produced by Paul Leary.
 Also in 1995, the Supersuckers played at Farm Aid for the first time.
-In 1997, Heathman returned for the recording of their fourth album, Must've Been High, which signaled a move into alternative country after the hard rock of the previous two albums.
+In 1997, Heathman returned for the recording of their fourth album, Must've Been High, which signaled a move into alternative country after the previous two albums' hard rock.
 The album included a guest appearance by Willie Nelson, with whom the band had performed onstage at Farm Aid.

 The band's final album with Sub-Pop was the compilation How the Supersuckers Became the Greatest Rock and Roll Band in the World in 1999.
 The band had left Sub Pop to sign a major-label deal with Interscope and announced a new traditional rock album, but they were dropped from the label during corporate restructuring and the planned album was never released.
 Some songs from the lost Interscope album appeared on the album The Evil Powers of Rock 'N' Roll in 1999, released on a small independent label.
 They contributed two songs, including one in collaboration with Eddie Vedder, to the charity album Free the West Memphis 3 in 2000.
 Disillusioned by the experience with Interscope, the band started their own label, Mid-Fi Recordings, in 2002.